A characterization of $g_2$-minimal normal 3-pseudomanifolds with at most four singularities: Preliminaries

-\end{enumerate} \end{Lemma} \begin{Proposition}[\cite{BasakSwartz}] Let $\D$ be a $g_2$-minimal normal 3-pseudomanifold with at most two singular vertices $t,s$ such that $g_2(\lk (t,\D))\geq g_2(\lk (s,\D))$.
-Then $\D$ is obtained from a one vertex suspension of $\lk (s,\D)$ and some boundary complex of $4$-simplices by a sequence of operations of the form vertex folding and connected sum.
-In particular, if $\D$ has exactly one singular vertex $t$ then $\D$ is obtained from some boundary complex of $4$-simplices by a sequence of operations of the form vertex folding and connected sum. \end{Proposition}
+\begin{Proposition}[\cite{BasakSwartz}] Let $\D$ be a $g_2$-minimal normal $3$-pseudomanifold with at most two singular vertices, $t$ and $s$, such that $g_2(\lk (t,\D))\geq g_2(\lk (s,\D))$.
+Then $\D$ is obtained from a one-vertex suspension of $\lk (s,\D)$ and some boundary complexes of $4$-simplices by a sequence of operations of the form vertex foldings and connected sums.
+In particular, if $\D$ has exactly one singular vertex, then $\D$ is obtained from some boundary complexes of $4$-simplices by a sequence of operations of the form vertex foldings and connected sums. \end{Proposition}

-It is clear that if $\lk (t,\D)\cong \lk (s,\D)\#_{n}H$ where $H$ is either Torus or Klein bottle, then $\D$ is obtained from a one vertex suspension of $\lk (s,\D)$ and some boundary complex of 4-simplices by exactly $n$ number of vertex foldings and finitely many connected sums.
+In Proposition \ref{Advanced}, it is evident that if $\lk (t,\D)\cong \lk (s,\D)\#_{n}H$, where $H$ is either Torus or Klein bottle, then $\D$ is obtained from a one-vertex suspension of $\lk (s,\D)$ and some boundary complexes of 4-simplices by exactly $n$ vertex foldings and finitely many connected sums.

-\begin{Lemma}[\cite{BasakSwartz}] If $\Delta ^{\psi}$ is obtained from $\Delta$ by handle addition then $\Delta ^{\psi}$ cannot be a $g_2$-minimal normal pseudomanifold. \end{Lemma} The vertices of $\Delta$ are arranged in a way that studying some particular ones will enable us to describe that of the whole $\Delta$.
-The following are such characterizations.